ni/niveristand-slsc-eds-custom-device/CONTRIBUTING.md

 The IP address of local targets can be overridden at runtime through the creation of an `overrides.ini` file adjacent to the system definition.

+# Design Decisions
+- Always use NVMEMcap.bin file and custom parser to extract all information from module.
+This reduces effort for maintaining the option of importing automatically from a connected module as well as an offline configuration.
+- String properties are not shown since it is unknown how they would be used in VeriStand.

 # Developer Certificate of Origin (DCO)

    Developer's Certificate of Origin 1.1